 When you go back to GameMaker Studio 2 after downloading and installing the required SDK, NDK and JDK files, the first thing you need to do before creating a project is to set up the Android Platform Preferences:

 Here you need to link each of the downloaded SDKs with GameMaker Studio so that you can test and build your games.
 Once you have supplied the required paths for the SDK, NDK (if you chose to install this) and JDK they should show a green "Found" label (note that you can find the Android Studio paths to each of these components from the File > Project Structure window).

 The KeyStore is a file that will be used to "sign" all your Android apps so please fill in all the details correctly and then back this file up!
 We recommend you create a single keystore file for all your projects and not separate ones for each project.

 If you lose your keystore or forget the alias/password details you will not be able to perform updates on Google Play or Amazon apps that have already been published!

-- Common Name - this is the filename of the KeyStore (NOTE: Not your name or the company name!), and once it has been created this field will show the full path to it.
+- File Name - this is the filename of the KeyStore (NOTE: Not your name or the company name!), and once it has been created this field will show the full path to it.

 - Password - your security password for the KeyStore file which must be at least six characters long.

 - Alias - this is the name of the "user" for this keystore and can differ from the Name field above.

 The right-hand side is optional and has no relation inside GameMaker: Studio, but we'd recommend you fill them in anyway.